English Maths ESOL resources

 Around nine million adults in the UK are held back by low basic skills.
 Better basic skills are vital to our national response to coronavirus, supporting a skills-led recovery and building back better to create a more inclusive and fairer society.

-We will explore what we know, and don’t know, about what works in adult basic skills, to help identify what more needs to be done.
+We explored what we know, and don’t know, about what works in adult basic skills, to help identify what more needs to be done.